Ironieser/QQBot/README.md

 ```shell
 vim /etc/ssh/sshd_config
 ```
-Change the port of ssh to connect in college because the firewall bans the 22 port.
+Change the port of ssh to connect because my college's firewall bans the 22 port.

 Ubuntu use root to connect the vps.